 We especially like this Gramercy spot (at the top of the Freehand Hotel) because it feels like a big, cool cocktail bar that just happens to be on a rooftop.
 This place serves great drinks, and it looks like a 1960s tropical-themed lounge.
 There’s a large indoor space filled with potted plants and wicker furniture, as well as a wraparound patio with lots of tables.
 The only catch is that you might have to wait in line to get in, but it's not like you have to wear the right shoes in order to get admitted.

-If you want to dance on a rooftop while you drink out of a small plastic cup and watch the sunset in Bushwick, Elsewhere is where you should go.
+If you want to party on a rooftop while you drink out of a small plastic cup and watch the sunset in Bushwick, Elsewhere is where you need to be.
 This is a big music venue in a warehouse with a few separate spaces, including a large rooftop where you can hang out and dance.
-That rooftop reopens on May 29th, and we highly suggest you stop by at least once this summer if you want don't want to be full of regret once the weather gets cold again.
+We suggest you stop by at least once this summer if you want don't want to be full of regret once the weather gets cold again.
 You can check the DJ schedule and buy tickets on their website.

 A vineyard, but on a roof.
 That’s essentially what you’ll find at this rooftop wine bar in Brooklyn Navy Yard, which has rows of grape vines you’ll want to touch.
 It’s also one of the most unique rooftop experiences you can have in the city.
 To drink wine at a picnic table, on a bench swing, or in a hammock at Rooftop Reds, you’ll have to make a reservation.
 They also serve beer, just in case you’re inviting someone who considers wine a sedative.

 The Soho location of Arlo Roof Top (or A.R.T. for short) has string lights, graffiti art, and a pretty nice view of the Hudson River.
-Plus, the patio here is huge, and, while it has become a little busier in recent years, this place isn't too tough to get into.
-So if you want to sip a frozen drink and listen to loud electronic music without having to wait in a line to do it, this place is a great option.
+The patio here is huge, and, while it has become a little busier in recent years, this place isn't too tough to get into.
+So if you want to sip a frozen drink and listen to loud electronic music without having to wait in a line at the door, this is a great option.
 A.R.T.
-Soho is taking walk-ins, but you can also book a table online—and we suggest you go that route.
+Soho takes walk-ins, but you can also book a table online—and we suggest you go that route.